 Examples of breaches of planning control:

-- Failure to comply with the requirements of a planning legal notice (e.g.) enforcement, discontinuance, stop notice, etc*
+- failure to comply with the requirements of a planning legal notice such as enforcement, discontinuance, stop notice, etc*

 *These items constitute an offence.